-- Stratford Festival Students in Grade 8 travel to Stratford, Ontario for two days/one night where they attend two plays at the Festival Theater and enjoy other Festival activities. - Shaw Festival Students in Grade 7 travel to Niagara-on-the-Lake for two days/one night where they see a play by G. B. Shaw or one of his contemporaries, tour historic Fort George and drive the length of the Welland Canal.
+- Stratford Festival Pending international travel restrictions Students in Grade 8 travel to Stratford, Ontario for two days/one night where they attend two plays at the Festival Theater and enjoy other Festival activities. - Shaw Festival Pending international travel restrictions Students in Grade 7 travel to Niagara-onthe-Lake for two days/one night where they see a play by G. B. Shaw or one of his contemporaries, tour historic Fort George and drive the length of the Welland Canal.